 These two levels of classes teach the fundamentals of hockey skating to kids who have completed Snowplow Sam 3 or Basic 1.
 Skaters in this program learn skating skills specific to hockey, how to maneuver faster and become more agile on the ice.

 Proper skating techniques are the primary focus, and all elements are taught without a stick or puck.
-These levels prepare skaters ages 5 to 8 to enter the Jr. Pioneers Hockey Pre-Team program.
+These levels prepare skaters ages 5 to 8 to enter the Jr. Pioneers Hockey U8 Beginner program.

 All players must wear helmets and hockey skates.
 Hockey pads are optional.